wencruz/ModuleManager/Module-Manager-Syntax.md

-# A primer on how KSP configures itself
+#A primer on how KSP configures itself

 KSP uses ConfigNodes extensively for all aspects of configuration.
-The main way in which modders interact with these is in the configuration of parts. [http://wiki.kerbalspaceprogram.com/wiki/User:Greys There's a fair bit of documentation about this elsewhere], but for the purposes of this document we will define a few things:
+The main way in which modders interact with these is in the configuration of parts.
+[There's a fair bit of documentation about this elsewhere](http://wiki.kerbalspaceprogram.com/wiki/User:Greys), but for the purposes of this document we will define a few things:

 ```
 // This is a top level node.
 Note the name with curly brackets afterwards.
 PART
 {
     // This is the name value.
 It's just a standard name/value pair, but any of these named 'name'
     // is treated a bit special by MM
     name = myPart

     // This is another value.
 Note name = value .
 You can't have a name without a value,
     // but you can have a value without a name (treated as the empty string for name )
     module = Part